Photos: Soul Food book launch event is a hit!

 An excerpt from a recent interview with John L. Brooke at the blog American Talleyrand, plus information about a September bus tour based on Brooke’s book, Columbia Rising.
 Continue Reading An interview with John L. Brooke, and Columbia Rising hits the road

 If you’re in the Triangle over the next week, we’ve got so many great events lined up we can keep your dance card full!
-Book talk & Nature Walk with David Blevins and Michael P. Schafale Wild North Carolina: Discovering the Wonders of Our State’s Natural Communities Sunday, April 3, 2011 3:00 PM North Carolina… Continue Reading Jump into Spring!
+Book talk & Nature Walk with David Blevins and Michael P. Schafale Wild North Carolina: Discovering the Wonders of Our State’s Natural Communities Sunday, April 3, 2011 3:00 PM North Carolina Botanical Garden Chapel Hill, NC… Continue Reading Jump into Spring!
 Some great events coming up

 This week, the Innovate@Carolina series brings some exciting events related to entrepreneurship to UNC.
 Chancellor Holden Thorp, author (with Buck Goldstein) of Engines of Innovation: The Entrepreneurial University in the Twenty-First Century, is a member of President Obama’s National Advisory Council on Innovation and Entrepreneurship.
-Other members of the NACIE will be on hand on… Continue Reading Get Innovative at Carolina!
+Other members of the NACIE will be on hand on Monday and Tuesday to share… Continue Reading Get Innovative at Carolina!

 Hello all and happy weekend!
 Before we head off into the literal and very beautiful fall sunset today, we want to remind you about Pauli Murray’s 100th birthday celebration on Sunday.
 We do hope you’ll attend, or click around the interwebs in her honor if you can’t be there in person.
-This Sunday, from 3… Continue Reading Celebrate Pauli Murray this Sunday in Durham
+This Sunday, from 3 to 5, there will be… Continue Reading Celebrate Pauli Murray this Sunday in Durham

 Taking place this week and next week in Chapel Hill and Durham is the NC Latin American Film Festival, put on by the Consortium in Latin American and Caribbean Studies at UNC-Chapel Hill and Duke.
-Tomorrow night features a screening of director Sebastián Bednarik’s Cachila: un hombre, una familia y el legado del Candombe/Cachila: a… Continue Reading Candombe, Cachila, and Afro-Uruguay
+Tomorrow night features a screening of director Sebastián Bednarik’s Cachila: un hombre, una familia y el legado del Candombe/Cachila: a man, a family and the… Continue Reading Candombe, Cachila, and Afro-Uruguay

 UNC celebrated its second annual First Amendment Day yesterday, and as predicted, it was an absolute smasheroo.
 The day began with the weather exercising its freedom of expression with sheets of rain, but only a few of the events were shifted inside before the drizzling tapered off.
-The events kicked off with a planting of… Continue Reading Highlights from First Amendment Day 2010
+The events kicked off with a planting of a symbolic Liberty Tree next… Continue Reading Highlights from First Amendment Day 2010